Rockey800/test/README.md

 Configurable network buffering and reconnect options

-Works on GitHub-hosted runners or personal servers
+Compatible with GitHub-hosted runners or personal servers

 Manual workflow trigger for controlled execution